-If a child talks to a member of staff about any risks to their safety or wellbeing, the staff member will need to let the child know that they must pass the information on - staff are not allowed to keep secrets.
-The point at which they tell the child is a matter for professional judgement.
-Children may reconsider their disclosure at this point and should not be forced to disclose.
+If a student talks to a member of staff about any risks to their safety or wellbeing, the staff member will need to let the student know that they must pass the information on - staff are not allowed to keep secrets.
+The point at which they tell the student this is a matter for professional judgement.
+If they tell the student immediately the student may think that they do not want to listen but if left until the very end of the conversation, the student may feel that they have been misled into revealing more than they would have otherwise.

-During their conversations with children, staff will:
+During their conversations with students, staff will:

-- " Allow them to speak freely - " Remain calm and not overreact the child may stop talking if they feel they are upsetting their listener - " Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - " Not be afraid of silences staff must remember how hard this must be for the child and should not attempt to force a child to disclose
+- " Allow them to speak freely - " Remain calm and not overreact the student may stop talking if they feel they are upsetting their listener - " Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'

-- " Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the child's mother think about all this (however, it is reasonable to ask questions to clarify understanding and to support a meaningful referral if that is required, e.g. when did this happen, where did this happen?) - " Not automatically offer any physical touch as comfort.
-It may be anything but comforting to a child who has been abused - " Avoid reprimanding the child for not disclosing earlier.
-Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong - " Tell the child what will happen next - " Let them know that someone (either you or another named person, e.g. the DSL) will come to see them before the end of the day - " Enter the concern on the Guard platform as soon as possible including full details of the conversation(s). - " Report verbally to the DSL - " Seek support if they feel distressed or need to debrief
+- " Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the student's mother think about all this (however, it is reasonable to ask questions to clarify understanding and to support a meaningful referral if that is required, e.g. when did this happen, where did this happen?) - " At an appropriate time tell the student that in order to help them, the member of staff must pass the information on - " Not automatically offer any physical touch as comfort.
+It may be anything but comforting to a child who has been abused - " Avoid admonishing the child for not disclosing earlier.
+Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong - " Tell the student what will happen next - " Let them know that someone (either you or another named person, e.g. the DSL) will come to see them before the end of the day - " Report verbally to the DSL - " Write up their conversation as soon as possible and upload to Phoenix HSE - " Seek support if they feel distressed or need to debrief